springernature/frontend-playbook/practices/managing-node-projects.md

 When authoring libraries you're probably supporting multiple versions of node, so you're not required to use a specific version when installing (as long as the version is supported by your library).

 When authoring node applications, and therefore using `npm ci`, it is important to specify a version of node to use.
-This is because the `package-lock.json` file will reflect the version of node used when the `package-lock.json` file was created.

-If you don't use the same version of node when running `npm ci`, the versions of dependencies specified in the `package-lock.json` may be incompatible with the version of node you are currently using, and you may get installation errors.
+If you don't use the same version of node when running `npm ci`, the versions of dependencies specified in the `package-lock.json` may be incompatible with the version of node you are currently using and you may get installation errors.

 ### How to specify the version of node to use